-- .1 Provide in hard cover 3-ring binders for 215 x 280 mm paper labelled "COMMISSIONING DATA" one (1) copy of: - .1 All completed equipment testing and commissioning forms (Forms 100 104). - .2 All completed equipment checklists and performance reports, including noise and vibration analysis, instrumentation calibration data, and all other relevant information. - .3 All system performance reports.
+- .1 Provide in hard cover 3-ring binders for 215 x 280 mm paper labelled "Commissioning Data" one (1) copy of: - .1 All completed equipment testing forms. - .2 All completed equipment checklists and performance reports, including noise and vibration analysis, instrumentation calibration data, and all other relevant information. - .3 All system performance reports.